mahesh-jangid/ui-setup/README.md

 ## How to build for production

 run command in terminal `npm run build` find `production` folder with all updated html.
-Now you can deploye production folder to your server. make sure that all html files are in root folder
+Now you can deploy production folder to your server. make sure that all html files are in root folder

 ## how to setup gulp?